DannyBoldt/DannyBoldt/README.md

 - Hi, I’m @DannyBoldt
-- Interests: Machine learning, cloud app development(idk what that even means).
+- Interests: Machine learning in python, R when it doesn't work, cloud app development(idk what that even means).
 - Currently Learning: Application development using mern stack                       (^)
 - 📫 How to reach me:
     -Email: dannyboldt4@gmail.com